Johannes Zwijsen: Early life and priesthood

-Zwijsen was ordained a priest on 19 January 1817.
+Johannes Zwijsen was born on 28 August 1794 in Tilburg.
+Zwijsen was ordained a deacon on 19 January 1817, and priest on 20 December 1817.
 He would first serve as a chaplain in Schijndel, after which he would become a pastor in Tilburg.
 During his time in Tilburg, he met the then heir apparent William II of the Netherlands.
 A strong friendship formed between the two, so strong even that some contemporaries implied a homosexual relationship.
 However, this seems to be founded merely in rumors.
 This unique bond that he shared with the king reached a culmination when he attended him at his deathbed in 1849.
 During this friendship with William II, Zwijsen became acquainted with the Dutch government, with people as Johan Rudolph Thorbecke in particular.

-Titular Bishop and Apostolic Vicar
+Titular bishop and apostolic vicar

 On 17 April 1842, he was consecrated Titular bishop of Geras and Coadjutor of the Apostolic vicar of s-Hertogenbosch, at Church of Saint Denis in Tilburg, by baron Cornelius Ludovicus van Wijkerslooth, ordaining bishop for the Netherlands.
 Zwijsen took as his episcopal motto: Mansuete et fortiter, mild and strong.
 He would live up to this motto by keeping his head down whenever he got into conflict with the protestant population, even once telling Pope Pius IX that the best way to achieve anything in his country was to do it silently.

 This did not mean he sat on his hands.
 He founded the Sisters of Charity of Our Lady Mother of Mercy as a teaching order, and the Brothers of Our Lady Mother of Mercy to carry out works of charity and works of mercy.
 In 1847 he was appointed Apostolic vicar of the Dutch Mission (Hollandse Zending), until 1848.